Anti-Inflammatory Living to Heal Inflammation Naturally

 Untreated infections can be a cause of chronic inflammation.
 When pathogenic organisms such as parasites, bacteria and viruses attack the body, the immune system responds with inflammation.
 We may be experiences infection in more ways than you think and any form of infection can impact the inflammatory response.

 Everything from gingivitis to candida is a form of chronic infection and can lead to chronic inflammation.
 The most important way to fight this is to look at your health holistically and take the necessary steps to improve the health of all your organs.
-If there’s some small pain or issue that’s been bothering you, take care of it because there’s good chance it could lead to more problems down the road.
+If there’s some small pain or issue that’s been bothering you, take care of it because there’s a good chance it could lead to more problems down the road.

 We can improve our resistance illness by including immune superfoods in our diet.
 Shitake mushrooms, garlic, squash, papaya and sesame seeds are all excellent immune-boosters but the key is eating a wide range of colour fruits and vegetables to maximize the minerals, vitamins and antioxidants we consume.

 Food allergies can occur as we get older and they usually result in excess inflammation.
-Food intolerances are becoming more and more common in today.
+Food intolerances are becoming more and more common today.
 Food intolerances can develop when we lack variety in our diet.
 The two most common food allergens are the proteins found in wheat and dairy, gluten and casein, respectively.
 If you experience excessive bloating after eating certain foods, you may have an allergy or sensitivity.
 A food allergy is a type of immune response which can cause pain due to the inflammation that occurs in the body as it tries to defend itself against the allergy.
 Keep eating foods that you’re sensitive or allergic too and chronic inflammation is now occurring.

 Food allergens can develop different ways.
 They can cause damage to the gut lining or develop due to a damaged gut lining.
 Either way, both result in subsequent inflammation in the intestines and damage in this area can make it more likely that toxins are able to seep into the blood system.
 Once toxins are in the blood, the entire immune systems gets involved.